themill/wiz/doc/configuration.rst

    :language: toml

-It is possible to overwrite, extend or add keywords to this configuration by defining other configuration files using :envvar:`WIZ_CONFIG_PATHS`, or adding a personal configuration file in :file:`~/.wiz/config.toml`.

-The default configuration will always be loaded first, followed by the configurations defined by :envvar:`WIZ_CONFIG_PATHS` in reversed order.
-The personal configuration is always loaded last.
+It is possible to overwrite, extend or add keywords to this configuration by adding a personal configuration file in :file:`~/.wiz/config.toml`.
+The default configuration will always be loaded first, followed by the personal configuration.

 .. important::

-    If a non-mutable keyword value is defined in two configuration files, the configuration loaded last will overwrite the keyword.
-For mutable keyword values (dictionaries and lists), the configuration loaded last will extend the previous value.
+    The default configuration will be recursively updated by the personal configuration.

 You can fetch the configuration via the :term:`Python` API with :func:`wiz.config.fetch`: